Fitness for One and All Home Page

 Reverse Band Benches* - See Bands and Chains for details.

 Board Benches* - This exercise is similar to power rack lockouts.
-Only here, one places two to four boards (nailed together) on the chest.
+Only here, you places two to four boards (nailed together) on the chest.
 Lower the bar until it taps the boards and then press the weight.
+Boards specifically made for these purpose have handles so training partner can hold them in place.
+Without that, they tend to fall off.

 Floor Press* - Yet another way to do partial benches.
 Simply lie on floor in a power rack.
 Use the hooks in the power rack for the uprights.
 Take the weight off of the racks and lower the bar until the elbows just touch the floor and and then press up.